nodejs/node/doc/api/cluster.md

 Set by calling `.kill()` or `.disconnect()`.
 Until then, it is `undefined`.

-The boolean `worker.suicide` allows distinguishs between voluntary and accidental exit, the master may choose not to respawn a worker based on this value.
+The boolean `worker.suicide` is used to distinguish between voluntary and accidental exit, the master may choose not to respawn a worker based on this value.